texadactyl/taylor.mixed/README.md

 * Java 12.4s
 * Zig 16.4s

-Measuring execution elapsed times  off-line systems are more reliable than Github Actions (varying system-wide loads).
+Measuring execution elapsed times with off-line systems are more reliable than Github Actions (varying system-wide loads).
 All times below are expressed in elapsed seconds.

 ==================